clue/commander/README.md

 // does not match: user list -i (missing option value)
 // does not match: user list -i --sort (missing option value)
 // does not match: user list -i=a (invalid value does not validate)
+// does not match: --sort user list (user will be interpreted as option value)
+// does not match: user list --sort -2 (value looks like an option)
 ```

 As seen in the example, option values in the `$args` array will be given as